-Financial market participants have been recently in the spotlight when it comes to climate change.
-After years of pressure by the divestment campaigns, targeted by regulators and building internal capacity, the investment community has embarked to address climate change with their investments.
+Financial market participants have been increasingly in the spotlight when it comes to climate change.
+After years of pressure by divestment campaigns, as well as being targeted by regulators and building internal capacity, the investment community has embarked upon stronger efforts to address climate change with their investments.

-There is, however, still a bit of confusion when investors talk about “decarbonization”.
+There is, however, still some confusion when investors talk about “decarbonization”.
 Some refer to decarbonizing their portfolios and mean de-risking them against the regulatory and physical effects of climate change.
 Others refer to decarbonizing the real economy and mean the impact that their investments can have on the climate.